prikhi/xmonad-config/README.md

 Extra things I want it to do:

 * Quick note taking to a file   (Prompt.AppendFile)
-* Generate xmobar config in the xmonad config, write it to file on start(in cache folder), launch xmobar w/ generated file.
-Would let me config the rest of the status bar in my theme.
-Could have a "short" xmobar config for narrow screens.
 * Proper dynamic tagging + autotagging new windows (sometimes assigned tags get fucked in awesome)
     * Need to write custom XMonad.Prompt that will use DynamicWorkspaces